ton-community/ton-docs/docs/participate/ton-storage/storage-daemon.md

 *A storage daemon is a program used to download and share files in the TON network.
 The `storage-daemon-cli` console program, is used to manage a running storage daemon.*

-The current version of the storage daemon can be found in the [testnet](https://github.com/ton-blockchain/ton/tree/testnet) branch.
+The current version of the storage daemon can be found in the [Testnet](https://github.com/ton-blockchain/ton/tree/testnet) branch.

+## Hardware requirements

+* at least 1GHz and 2 cores CPU
+* at least 2 GB RAM
+* at least 2 GB SSD (Without taking into account space for torrents)
+* 10 Mb/s network  bandwidth with static IP

 ## Binaries